KoralQuery

 The response format is still in preparation.

-The response to a KoralQuery match request (in contrast to, for example, a request for statistic information, currently out of scope of this document) is a collection of documents, satisfying the defined document query in the collection, the defined span query in query, and all supported result modifying constraints in meta.
+The response to a KoralQuery match request (in contrast to, for example, a request for statistic information, currently out of scope of this document) is a collection of documents, satisfying the defined document query in the corpus or collection, the defined span query in query, and all supported result modifying constraints in meta.
 In case no query is defined, each document of the collection is represented by the requested metadata.

 {